-ILF revenues are license and capacity fees that are recognizable at the inception of the agreement and license and capacity fees that are recognizable at the inception of the agreement and license and capacity fees that are recognizable at interim points during the term of the agreement, including those that are recognizable annually, due to negotiated customer payment terms.
-ILF revenues during the year ended December 31, 2008 compared to the year ended September 30, 2007, increased by \$7.7 million.
+ILF revenue includes license and capacity revenues that do not recur on a monthly or quarterly basis.
+Included in ILF revenues are license and capacity fees that are recognizable at the inception of the agreement and license and capacity fees that are recognizable at interim points during the term of the agreement, including those that are recognizable annually, due to negotiated customer payment terms.
+ILF revenues during the year ended December 31, 2008 compared to the year ended September 30, 2007, increased by \$7.0 million.
 The EMEA and Asia-Pacific reportable operating segments increased by \$14.0 million and \$0.7 million, respectively, offset by a decrease in the America's reportable operating segment of \$7.0 million.
 The increases were driven by recognition of ILF revenues associated with new deals or term renewals signed during the year as well as customer "go-live" events that occurred throughout the year, most notably the Faster Payments implementations in the United Kingdom.
 The decline in ILF revenues in the America's reportable operating segment is largely attributable to certain agreements being recognized ratably as Monthly License Fee Revenue rather than as a one-time fee as discussed below.
 Included in the above are capacity related revenue increases of \$6.9 million in the EMEA reportable operating segment offset by a decrease of \$3.9 million in the America's reportable operating segment, within the year ended December 31, 2008 as compared to the year ended September 30, 2007.